Gastroesophageal Reflux in Children

 - Prescribing a supplement to add calories to your baby’s diet

 - Changing your baby to a milk-free or soy-free formula.
-Your child’s healthcare provider may do this if their thinks your child has an allergy.
+Your child’s healthcare provider may do this if they think your child has an allergy.

 Some babies with reflux have other conditions that make them tired.
 These can include heart disease or being born premature.
 These babies may not be able to eat much before getting sleepy.
 Other babies can’t keep a normal amount of formula or breastmilk in their stomachs without vomiting.
 These babies may do better if they eat a small amount of food continuously.